skurlapkar99/amazon-reviews-sentiment/reports/weekly_update.md

 ## ✅ What I completed

 - Set up the project repository with a clean, reproducible folder structure (`data/`, `notebooks/`, `src/`, `reports/`, `powerbi/`)
-- Downloaded the Amazon Fine Food Reviews dataset from Kaggle (~568K reviews)
+- Downloaded the Amazon Fine Food Reviews dataset from Kaggle
 - Built a text-cleaning pipeline in Python that:
   - Removes HTML tags using BeautifulSoup
   - Strips punctuation using `string.punctuation`